tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ![imitator_morphs](../images/imitator.png)

 <br>
-We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia callipeta*, which were sequenced to a median depth of 5.7x.
+We will also use whole genome sequencing data from the African cichlid fish *Astatotilapia calliptera*, which were sequenced to a median depth of 5.7x.
 The cichlid NGS data were mapped to a chromosome-level *A. calliptera* assembly.
 <br><br>